DanielMcFarlane/mcfarlane-tyres/README.md

 </div>

 #### Staff Account
 A personalised view extending the customer account.
-Staff can view orders but do not have access to sensitive administrative controls.
+Staff can view orders but do not have access to sensitive administrative controls

 <div>
   <img src="Screenshots/Staff_settings.png" alt="Staff Settings" width="250"/>